pteich/odin-bass/README.md

 - [x] BASS library
 - [ ] BASS mix
-- [ ] BASS enc
+- [x] BASS enc
 - [ ] BASS HLS

 ## Naming convention

- For all C functions, the `BASS_` prefix is stripped for dedicated Odin procs but constants and structs still use the prefix.
+ For all wrapped C functions, the `BASS_` prefix is stripped for corresponding Odin proc names but constants and structs still use the prefix.